axibase/atsd-use-cases/research/oroville-dam/README.md

 | 3 inch per day | +268,337.5        | 307,145           | 1.144 days ~ 27 hours   |

 Come back to these **ChartLab** portals in the coming days and look at the **realtime analysis** for updates on the Oroville dam. **You do not need to install ATSD** to continue to monitor the situation.
-Simply by clicking on each of the ****ChartLab** buttons**, you can keep up to date on dam storage levels, dam inflow, dam outflow, spillway outflow, and precipitation.
+Open the **ChartLab** portals to keep up to date on dam storage levels, dam inflow, dam outflow, spillway outflow, and precipitation.

 ### Action Items